 - Every week 140,000 hard drives crash in the United States.

-- 31% of PC users have lost all of their files due to events beyond their control
+- 31% of PC users have lost all of their files due to events beyond their control.

 - 34% of companies fail to test their tape backups, and of those that do, 77% have found tape backup failures.

 Convinced?
 We look forward to talking with you.
 Click here to schedule an IT assessment.